konflux-ci/architecture/architecture/index.md

 - An [Application] represents a functionally coherent set of [Components] that should be built, tested, and released together.
 The user provides and names their [Applications].
 They are generally long-lived and don't change much after they are created.
-- A [Component] represents an image to build from a particular git branch (and a particular context directory).
+- A [Component] represents an OCI artifact to build from a particular git branch (and a particular context directory).
 It is owned by an [Application].
 The user provides and names their [Components] and specifies which git repositories and branches they relate to.
 The user may add, remove, or change [Components] over the lifespan of an [Application].
-- A [Snapshot] represents a collection of particular image builds, mapped to the [Components] of an [Application].
+- A [Snapshot] represents a collection of particular OCI artifact builds, mapped to the [Components] of an [Application].
 A [Snapshot] is owned by an [Application].
 Generally, the [integration-service] produces new [Snapshots] automatically in response to completed builds.
-It is also possible for the user to construct and provide [Snapshots] to test or release deliberate combinations of images.
+It is also possible for the user to construct and provide [Snapshots] to test or release deliberate combinations of OCI artifacts.
 Old [Snapshots] are garbage collected if not bound to other resources like a [SnapshotEnvironmentBinding] or a [Release].
 - An [IntegrationTestScenario] represents a test that should be run against new [Snapshots] that belong to a particular [Application].
 It is owned by an [Application].
 The user provides writes